 2. The Roxie Davis Price Scholarship Fund.
 Gifts to this fund are used to help poor working families who do not qualify for state aid in paying child-care fees.
 (Click here for scholarship brochure.)

-Members of United Methodist Churches may also donate funds to Partners for Children through their home churches by designating the gifts for Holston Annual Conference Project No. 536.
+Members of United Methodist Churches may also donate funds to the Scholarship Fund through their home churches by designating the gifts for Holston Annual Conference Project No. 536.

 Gifts of supplies are always needed, especially the following:

 Volunteer help is needed for the following duties: